MewsSystems/gitbook-connector-api/operations/companycontracts.md

 ## Add company contracts

-Add one or more company contracts.
+Adds one or more company contracts.

 ### Request